 EAT THE FOOD YOU CRAVE

-Eating patterns that are too restrictive may actually work the opposite way, opening the gates to cravings wide open.
+Eating patterns that are too restrictive may actually be counterproductive.
 We simply seem to crave what we can’t have.

 Eat the foods you crave, but try not eat them when you are caught in the midst of a craving.
 This makes it easier not to get lost in mindless eating.
 After having explored the root cause of your craving, the triggers, you may choose to eat (mindfully) or not to eat.
 Perhaps there’s an alternative, a more constructive activity to do.
 Something that you enjoy perhaps?
 Or there may be something else than the food you crave you or your body truly needs.